CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/ContentTweaker/Vanilla/Creatable_Content/Block.md

 ```

 ## Localising the block
-You will need to add `tile.contenttweaker.blockName = Localized Name` to the responding language files.
+You will need to add `tile.contenttweaker.blockName.name=Localized Name` to the responding language files.
+If you have doubts, take a look at the display name of the item when you're holding it before translating it.

 Alternatively, you could use CraftTweaker's [localization feature](/Vanilla/Game/IGame/), though it's recommended using the language files!